 Racial Justice Timeline

-The United Methodist Women’s Social Action Network is a tool to assist members of the organization of United Methodist Women in being informed and prepared to act on public policy issues affecting women, children and youth.
+UWFaith action alerts are a tool to keep members informed and prepared to act on public policy issues affecting women, children, and youth.

 Links to Resources Related to the Campaign for Children